Chanting and Meditation – Sarada Devi

 Unattached am I, unattached am I, unattached am I again and again.
 I am of the nature of Existence-Consciousness-Bliss (Sat-Chit-Ananda); I am the very Self, indestructible and changeless.

-3. nityaSuddhavimukto’ham nirAkAro’ham avyayah
+3. nityaSuddhavimukto’ham nirAkAro’ham avyayaha

-bhUmAnandasvarUpo’ham ahamevAham avyayah
+bhUmAnandasvarUpo’ham ahamevAham avyayaha

 नित्यशुद्धविमुक्तोऽहं निराकारोऽमव्ययः ।